teracyhq/blog/source/_posts/2017-05-09-how-to-set-up-ci-cd-system-for-next.js-with-docker-on-gitlab-ci-travis-ci-heroku-and-kubernetes.markdown

     - "Kubernetes"
     - "Helm"
 cover: /images/2017/05/09/nextjs-hello-world-travis-ci.png
-description: How to setup CI/CD system for Next.js with Docker on gitlab-ci, travis-ci, Heroku and Kubernetes
+description: How to set up CI/CD system for Next.js with Docker on gitlab-ci, travis-ci, Heroku and Kubernetes
 keywords: how to, CI/CD system, Next.js, Docker, gitlab-ci, travis-ci, Heroku, Kubernetes
 published: true
 ---